 Japanese has many words with the same pronunciation but different meanings.
 This can drive you a little crazy if you haven’t paid attention to the context.

-Besides the words being similar, Japanese people speak very fast.
-For you to understand and speak 日本語 at the standard speed is a big challenge.
+Besides the words being similar, Japanese people speak very quickly.
+Understanding and speaking Japanese at a standard speed is a big challenge.

-Trying to read a Japanese text and a Portuguese text, you will take a long time in Japanese, because you can't read at the correct speed.
+Trying to read a text in Japanese and a text in Portuguese, you will take much longer with the Japanese because you can’t read at the correct speed.

-Japanese indeed has more words than Portuguese in a sentence; sometimes you'll hear thousands of anata and watashi in a text.
+Japanese really has more words than Portuguese in a sentence; sometimes you will hear thousands of anata and watashi in a text.

 6 – Grammar

-As simple as Japanese grammar is compared to Portuguese, it is still difficult.
-You will have to record the particles and know when to use it.
+Although Japanese grammar is simple compared to Portuguese, it is still difficult.
+You will have to memorize the particles and know in which occasions to use them.

-Come across thousands of peculiarities.
-Really Japanese grammar is very simple, but different from Portuguese, this can cause a good difficulty at first.
+You will encounter thousands of peculiarities.
+Japanese grammar is indeed very simple, but different from Portuguese, which can cause a good difficulty at the beginning.

-Word orders, sentence completion, the fact that there are no genders, plural and future tense, all of this can make it difficult to understand the language.
+The order of words, sentence endings, the fact that there are no genders, plural, and future tense, all of this can hinder understanding the language.

 7 – Keigo – Formality

 Japanese is a polite and refined language.
-In addition to the standard spoken language, there are polite and respectful forms to speak with certain types of people, known as Keigo
+Besides the standard spoken language, there are polite and refined ways to speak with certain types of people, known as Keigo.

-It is used to formally converse with people of different levels.
-It uses entirely different vocabulary, structures and grammatical expressions.
-It's like an intellectual Brazilian who speaks complicated words that we don't understand.
+It is used to converse formally with people of different levels.
+It uses a vocabulary, structures, and grammatical expressions that are completely different.
+It’s like an intellectual Brazilian who uses complicated words that we don’t understand.

 8 – Dialects

-Even if you learn the standard Japanese language, dialects can become a nuisance in certain regions of Japan.
-The country is divided into 47 states, each with its own dialect or distinct accent.
+Even if you learn standard Japanese, dialects can become a nuisance in certain regions of Japan.
+The country is divided into 47 states, each with its own distinct dialect or accent.
 The problem is that these dialects can change many words and grammar of the language, making it difficult to understand a conversation.

-Another challenge that can be tackled is when it comes to learning numbers.
-It's easy to learn to count from 1 to 1,000. however the Japanese use a way of counting for each object or thing.
+Another challenge that can be faced is when learning numbers.
+It is easy to learn to count from 1 to 1,000.
+However, the Japanese use a counting method for each object or thing.

 They use a suffix after the number to indicate that they are counting something, in addition to changing the pronunciation of some numbers.
 Examples: 五匹の猫 (gohiki no neko – 5 cats) 二人 (futari – 2 people).